Tainted\\Coders

 }

-For example we can change the resolution:
+For example we can change the resolution by overriding certain settings:

 // This system shows how to request the window to resize the resolution